null

 Canvas Tarps

-Understanding Tarp Thickness (Mil Ratings)
+Understanding Tarp Thickness

-| Tarp Thickness | Duty Level | Typical Uses |
+Tarp Thickness Duty Level Typical Uses

-| 5–7 Mil | Light Duty | Temporary cover, camping, short-term protection |
+5–7 Mil Light Duty Temporary covers, camping, short-term protection, and occasional outdoor use.

-| 8–10 Mil | Medium Duty | Home improvement, yard work, seasonal coverage |
+8–10 Mil Medium Duty Home improvement, yard work, seasonal coverage, and general outdoor protection.

-| 11–12 Mil | Heavy Duty | Equipment protection, roofing projects, construction sites |
+11–12 Mil Heavy Duty Equipment protection, roofing projects, construction sites, and jobsite coverage.

-| 13–20 Mil | Extreme Duty | Industrial use, long-term outdoor protection, heavy equipment coverage |
+13–20 Mil Extreme Duty Industrial use, long-term outdoor exposure, heavy equipment coverage, and demanding environments.

-Choosing the right thickness depends on how long the tarp will be used and the type of environment it will be exposed to.
+Choosing the right thickness depends on how long the tarp will be used and the environment it will be exposed to.
+For demanding applications, contractors often choose heavy-duty tarps with reinforced mesh counts and thicker coatings.

-What is Tarp Mesh Count?
+What Is Tarp Mesh Count?

 How to Choose the Right Tarp Size